THE RETAIL BULLETIN - The home of retail news

 Trend 6: Strategic Recognition as a Catalyst for DE&I

-In the evolving landscape of workplace culture, strategic recognition has emerged as a crucial element in enhancing DE&I. Studies by Gallup and Workhuman have underscored that recognition should be as unique as the workforce it aims to celebrate, advocating for personalised and frequent acknowledgment that genuinely resonates with employees.
+In the evolving landscape of workplace culture, strategic recognition has emerged as a crucial element in enhancing DE&I. Studies by Gallup and Workhuman have underscored that recognition should be as unique as the workforce it aims to celebrate, advocating for personalised and frequent acknowledgement that genuinely resonates with employees.
 Recognition has been shown to significantly boost workplace satisfaction and productivity.

 Impactful Statistics on Recognition: